-We know that you hear all kind of things about what happens if you get hurt on another person’s property.
+We know you hear about what happens if you get hurt on another person’s property.
 If you have been injured due to the negligence of a property owner or someone who works for them, always seek legal assistance from a qualified attorney when deciding what to do.

-At the Law Offices of Greg Prosmushkin, P.C., we understand these cases.
-Today, we want to go over some common misconceptions that many people have about getting hurt on someone else’s property.
-When you need a Philadelphia premises liability lawyer, call us today.
+We understand these cases at the Law Offices of Greg Prosmushkin; today, we want to review common misconceptions many people have about getting hurt on someone else’s property.
+When you need a Philadelphia Premises Liability Lawyer, call us today.

 1. Minor Injuries Can Be Major